bsutherland/JuceOPLVSTi/readme.md

 ## How did you do this? ##

-The emulation (ie, the hard part!) is taken straight from the excellent DOSBox emulator.
-The current DOSBox OPL emulator was rewritten a couple of years ago to use only integer math.
-The previous DOSBox OPL emulator, using floating point math, was derived from the MAME OPL emulator, which in turn was derived from ADLIBEMU, a library by Ken Silverman (who wrote the engine used in Duke Nukem 3D).
-I also used a function from libgamemusic by Adam Nielsen for converting frequencies from Hertz into the "FNUM" values used by the OPL2.
+The emulation (ie, the hard part!) is taken straight from the excellent DOSBox and ZDoom projects.
+I also used a function from libgamemusic by Adam Nielsen for converting frequencies from Hertz into the "FNUM" values used by the OPL.

 The VST was written using Juce, a cross-platform C++ library inspired by the Java JDK.
 Among other things, Juce provides a GUI for generating boilerplate for audio plugins.

-The code I wrote is basically conversion glue between the DOSBox OPL emulator, the VST interface, and human friendly values.
+The code I wrote is essentially a device driver for the emulated OPL, implementing the VST interface, and providing a UI.

 ## Building ##